catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 |
 |

-Create a rule to restrict SSH access to our instance to the current public IP address:
+Create a rule to restrict SSH access to your instance to the current public IP address:

 .. code-block:: bash